 You will find that these mussels taste both fresh and flavorful without being overbearing or fishy.
 The salsa verde provides a nice punch of flavour to the dish!

-Mussels have a distinctive, rich and sweet taste that is like the best of both oysters and clams.
-To ensure freshness look for tightly closed shells – if they are open or broken don’t buy them as this indicates spoilage.
+Mussels have a distinctive, rich, and sweet taste like the best of oysters and clams.
+To ensure freshness, look for tightly closed shells – if they are open or broken, don’t buy them as this indicates spoilage.

 Mussel meats should be plump with soft, tender flesh but less so than those from other bivalves such as clam meat.

 Mussels are farmed in a process that closely resembles aquaculture.

 The mussels are placed in protected areas of shallow, nutrient-rich seawater and supplied with feed.